In A Bitterly Divided Nation, Will Robert Mueller's Testimony Change Any Minds?

 So there was one indicator: Not only did Mueller's testimony entice Trump to drop his earlier mode of apathy, in which he said he couldn't be bothered to watch the former special counsel.

-It was also made Trump feel comfortable and confident enough to joust with reporters he mocked for "fake news" questions and conclude, "We had a very good day today."
+It also made Trump feel comfortable and confident enough to joust with reporters he mocked for "fake news" questions and conclude, "We had a very good day today."

 Democrats' dilemmas